Coryf65/SquidInk/README.md

 Made for fun to use with my friends.

+## How To Use

+Yoy can get the latest from Github or Mods.Factorio.com

+- Get the Zip file from Releases

+- Get the Mod file from []()

+- Get the Mod from the in-game Mod Downloader [/imagesForReadme/in_game_launcher.PNG]

 ## Current Items

 1. Squid Plates - a plate used to craft other items in this mod